Twitter pulls check mark from main New York Times account

 Other Times accounts such as its business news and opinion pages still had either blue or gold check marks on Sunday, as did multiple reporters for the news organization.

-"We aren't planning to pay the monthly fee for check mark status for our institutional Twitter accounts," the Times said in a statement Sunday.
-"We also will not reimburse reporters for Twitter Blue for personal accounts, except in rare instances where this status would be essential for reporting purposes," the newspaper added.
+"We aren't planning to pay the monthly fee for checkmark status for our institutional Twitter accounts," the Times said in a statement Sunday.
+"We also will not reimburse reporters for Twitter Blue for personal accounts, except in rare instances where this status would be essential for reporting purposes," the newspaper said in a statement Sunday.

 The Associated Press, which has said it also will not pay for the check marks, still had them on its accounts at midday Sunday.